 SOURCE: Con Edison Co. of NY, Inc.

-A Con Edison website, http://www.coned.com/dg/solarenergy/, explains the benefits of solar, the installation process and net metering.
+A company website, http://www.coned.com/dg/solarenergy/, explains the economic and environmental benefits of solar energy, the installation process and net metering.

-Con Edison is a subsidiary of Consolidated Edison, Inc. (NYSE: ED), one of the nation's largest investor-owned energy companies, with approximately $12 billion in annual revenues and $42 billion in assets.
+Con Edison is a subsidiary of Consolidated Edison, Inc. (NYSE: ED), one of the nation's largest investor-owned energy companies, with approximately $12 billion in annual revenues and $41 billion in assets.
 The utility provides electric, gas and steam service to more than 3 million customers in New York City and Westchester County, N.Y.
-For more information, visit www.conEd.com, our green site, www.coned.com/thepowerofgreen, or Facebook at Power of Green.
+For more information, visit www.conEd.com, our green site, http://www.coned.com/waystosave, or Facebook at Con Edison.

 CONNECT WITH US: